himanshu2454/Kunteksto/docs_source/source/start.rst

 - Each record has some fields that allow you to describe more about your data.
 You can cycle through the records with the *Next* and *Previous* buttons.
-When you make changes, use the *Save* button to record those changes.
+When you make changes to a record, use the *Save* button to record those changes.
 Once the changes are written to the database, a **Saved** dialog box appears.

 .. warning::

-    If you navigate away from a record without saving it, those changes are lost.
-Use the *Previous* button and re-enter the information.
+    **If you navigate away from a record without saving it, those changes are lost.** Use the *Previous* button and re-enter the information.

 - Though some fields are pre-filled, it is only a guess and may not be accurate.